Healthy Homes Assessment Aotea

 Draught Stopping Aotea

 Draughts may lead to lower temperatures in homes.
-A draughty house is more expensive to heat, which results in wasting energy and increased bills.
+A humid home is more expensive to heat, meaning wasting energy and incurring higher costs.

-You don’t need to block up intentional gaps or holes in the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the building as the house warms and cools so that they are able to be closed and opened rather than sticking.
-We will check the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the building as the house heats and cools, in order to let them be opened and closed rather than being stuck.
+We will test all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections